whoisYeshua/webpack-simple-boilerplate/README.md

 # Simple Webpack 5 Boilerplate and more

-A simple template that I made for myself, but maybe it will be useful to someone.
+I made a simple template for myself, but maybe it will be helpful to someone.

 ## ✨ This template Features: